karam084/budget-app/README.md

 # 📖 Recipe App <a name="about-project"></a>

-> The Ruby on Rails capstone project (remember what they are?) is about building a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+> The Ruby on Rails capstone project (remember what they are?) is about building a mobile web application where you can manage your budget: you have a list of transactions associated with a category so that you can see how much money you spent and on what.

 **Recipe App** is a...